 - Player’s clinics

-No, the club supplies a uniform.
-The recreational players and the competitive players must return their uniforms to the club.
-If the uniform is not returned at the end of the season the player will be responsible to replace the uniform.
+As of 2022-23, each year the club supplies a T-shirt to Development program players, and a reversible jersey to Recreational players.
+Competitive players provide their own uniform (new or re-used).
+No players are required to return uniforms to the club at the end of the season.
 Uniforms should be washed appropriately, i.e., do not wash white tops with dark clothing.

 Players can purchase miscellaneous NBBA clothing throughout the year (see Club Gear).